ga-wdi-pvd/http-mvc-intro-rails/README.md

 | PUT | `/students/1` | Update | Update the existing student whose ID is 1 with all new content |
 | DELETE | `/students/1` | Destroy | Delete the existing student whose ID is 1 |

 Note that the path doesn't contain any of the words describing the CRUD functionality that will be executed.
-That's the method's job.
+That's the method's job. **The methods(verbs) tell the server what to do with the routes**

 Let's check out the [ESPN website](http://espn.go.com/mlb/team/_/name/bal).
 If we go to a specific team webpage, we can see this same sort of structure in the URL.